samchon/openapi/README.md

 > [!NOTE]
 >
-> You also can compose [`ILlmApplication`](https://github.com/samchon/openapi/blob/master/src/structures/ILlmApplication.ts) from a class type through `typia`.
+> You also can compose [`ILlmApplication`](https://github.com/samchon/openapi/blob/master/src/structures/ILlmApplication.ts) from a class type with `typia`.
 >
 > https://typia.io/docs/llm/application
 >